People who grow up without a sense of how yesterday has affected today are unlikely to have a strong sense of how today affects tomorrow.

 Doing things this way helps you to stay in control of your behavior.
 Yes, you are giving yourself permission to indulge in temporary pleasures and temptations from time-to-time, however these are not distractions, but rather rewards for your efforts.
 You are in control of this behavior and therefore you are in control of your life.
 It is when your behavior controls you and you end up falling prey to instant gratification, this is when your short-term pleasures begin getting in the way of your long-term objectives.

-Caught Within the Instant Gratification Trap
+What to do When You Get Caught in the Instant Gratification Trap

 Okay, so no matter how much you tried to discipline yourself, and no matter how much you focused on your long-term objectives, you unexpectedly just couldn’t resist… things got difficult or just plain boring, and you just couldn’t resist those temptations… the short-term pleasures that make life so worthwhile.
 And now you’re trapped — caught up within the instant gratification trap and you have absolutely no idea how to dig yourself out.